alimgee/dev_assist/README.md

 4. Install all requirements via the requirements.txt file using the *****pip _install_ -r _requirements_.txt***** command once you have activated your virtual environment.
 5. Use the command ***python manage,py runserver*** to get the project running on your localhost.
 6. You will need to change the email settings in **settings.py** to get the project  to send password reset emails via your own email services.
+7. I used Heroku to host the public version of my app.
+I used a postgres add on for my db on the Heroku app and set all secret environmental values in the config vars in the settings of the heroku app.
+I linked the Heroku app to the github repo via the deployment section of the Heroku app and done a manual deploy from there.
+I used gunicorn to run the app in heroku and whitenoise to manage the static files.
+A procfile is also needed by heroku with the line ***web: gunicorn dev_assist.wsgi:application*** to let heroku know how to run the web app.
+Heroku also requires the **requirement.txt** file to inform it of any relative dependencies for the app.

 ### Acknowledgements